megbedell/wobble/docs/scripts.rst

 Regularization is an important part of `wobble`'s functionality.
 To get the best possible results for any given data set, the regularization strengths should be tuned to suit these data.
 We do this with a cross-validation scheme.

-The `regularization.py script <https://github.com/megbedell/wobble/blob/master/scripts/regularization.py>`_ provides a framework for executing this cross-validation and saving the results in a *wobble*-friendly format.
+The `tune_regularization.py script <https://github.com/megbedell/wobble/blob/master/scripts/tune_regularization.py>`_ shows an example of generating new regularization parameter files and tuning them for a given data set via cross-validation.

+More details are given under the API.

 Running *wobble*
 ----------------